sabeechen/hassio-google-drive-backup/README.md

 Redundancy is the foundation of reliability.
 With local snapshots, Google Drive's backups, and two flavors of notification I think you're covered.

 ### How do I restore a snapshot?
 If you can still get to the addon's web-UI then can select "Actions" -> "Upload" from any snapshot to have it copied back into Home Assistant.
-If not, you'll need to start up a fresh installation of Hass.io and do the following:  can be copied over to your Home Assistant "/backups" folder like any snapshot, however because I found this tedious to do on a fresh install of Home Assistant I've made a workflow thats a little easier.
-On your fresh install of Hass.io:
+If not, you'll need to start up a fresh installation of Home Assistant and do the following:  can be copied over to your Home Assistant "/backups" folder like any snapshot, however because I found this tedious to do on a fresh install of Home Assistant I've made a workflow thats a little easier.
+On your fresh install of Home Assistant:
 *  [Install the add-on.](#installation)  Once linked with Google Drive, you should see the snapshots you created previously show up.
 You should see a warning pop up about fidning an "Existing snapshot folder" which is expected, you cna just ignore it for now.
 * Click "Actions" -> "Upload" on the snapshot you want to use which will upload the snapshot to Home Assistant directly from Google Drive.
 Wait for the upload to finish.
-* Click "Actions" -> "Restore" to be taken to the Hass.io restore page, or just navigate there through the Home Assistant interface ("Hass.io" -> "Snapshots").
+* Click "Actions" -> "Restore" to be taken to the Supervisor restore page, or just navigate there through the Home Assistant interface ("Supervisor" -> "Snapshots").
 * You'll see the snapshot you uploaded.
 Click on it and select "Wipe & Restore".
 Wait a while for it to complete (maybe a logn while).
 Congrats! you're back up and running.

 Note: You can also just copy a snapshots manually from Google Drive to your /backup folder using something like the Sambda addon.
 I've found the steps above to be a little easier, since it works for any operating system, network setup, etc.